Revisiting the last Man Utd XI picked by Sir Alex Ferguson in May 2013

 But the centre-back failed to live up to those lofty expectations and has spent most of his United career on the treatment table.

-While he is still on United’s books, Jones has made just four Premier League starts over the past two seasons and is regularly linked with a move away.
+While he is still on United’s books, Jones has made just four Premier League starts over the past two seasons and should probably look elsewhere for first-team football.

 CB: Jonny Evans (Rio Ferdinand, ’83)